LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Async & Sync

-This topic is relavent to this rule since this is talking about predictable execution of multiple processes.
+This topic is relevant to this rule since this is talking about predictable execution of multiple processes.
 I do not have much knowledge in this for embedded systems, so I will mostly be quoting NASA.
 NASA's power of 10 does not say anything about synchronous or asynchronous behavior.
 Handling this kind of behavior is instead talked about in the JPL Coding Standard.